Getting started with Arduino

 2. If you would rather work offline, you should use the latest version of the desktop IDE.

-To use the online IDE simply follow these instructions.
 Remember that boards work out-of-the-box on the Web Editor, no need to install anything.

 Read About